for snow? Steamboat gets

 people: pleasant raccoon-tanned locals, vibrant vacationers, even friendly

-cowboys in this authentic ranchers’ settlement.
+cowboys in this authentic ranchers’ settlement. br>

-Steamboat’s downtown (a free 3-mile shuttle from the mountain) has frontier town
+SSteamboat’s downtown (a free 3-mile shuttle from the mountain) has frontier town

-coffee cafes.
+cool casual place to dine too.
 There aren’t so many furry boutiques like Vail or Aspen, but there

 isn’t the swanky ski town ‘tude either.
 There are just enough shops and native

-boutiques; you can buy your guy the Steamboat-essential cowboy lid.
+boutiques - be sure to go to Lee's; you can buy your guy the Steamboat-essential cowboy lid.

-Our family has skied our share of western resorts.
+We have skied our share of western resorts.
 Steamboat ranked high, the

 brilliant blue-sky scenery is sensational, the skiing is wide-ranging, and the